alphagov/govuk-design-system-backlog-prototype/docs/CONTRIBUTING.md

 Issues that follow the checklist will be moved to the 'Agreed' column on the [content backlog](https://github.com/alphagov/govuk-design-system-backlog/projects/3).

-## Developing content
+## Developing styles, components and patterns

-Content in the 'Agreed' column of the [content backlog](https://github.com/alphagov/govuk-design-system-backlog/projects/3) is ready to be developed.
+Items in the 'Agreed' column of the [content backlog](https://github.com/alphagov/govuk-design-system-backlog/projects/3) are ready to be developed.

 If someone has been assigned to an item they will appear under the 'Assignees' section.
-Assigness are responsible for progressing the development of new components and patterns.
+Assigness are responsible for progressing the development of new styles, components and patterns.
 They may be doing the work themselves, or coordinating the contributions of others.

 You can ask to be assigned to an issue by leaving a comment, or by emailing the [Design System Team](govuk-design-system-support@digital.cabinet-office.gov.uk).
 The team will contact you for more information.

 If you can no longer support the development of something, let the [Design System Team](govuk-design-system-support@digital.cabinet-office.gov.uk) know and we'll arrange for someone else to be assigned to it.

-## Publishing content
+## Publishing styles, components or patterns

 If you're assigned to something and believe it's ready to be published, add a 'ready' label to it's issue.
 The Design System Team will review the issue and work with you to prepare it for assurance by the [Design System working group](WORKING_GROUP.md).